prototypal/metamask-plugin-wrapper/README.md

 (by domain)
 implement in keyring these specific account separetely

+I currently assign the first path of the hdPath using the plugin eth address (authorAddress) and the I let the plugin's code add any extra subPath to this. and then he can add an account index.
+So for example it would be:
+// plugin eth author address
+ // 0x37a962652fcb752ae373feb022dd2882a9348b79
+ // 37a9 6265 2fcb 752a e373 feb0 22dd 2882 a934 8b79
+`m/14249/25189/12235/29994/58227/65200/8925/10370/ index_customisable_by_plugin/index_customisable_by_plugin/index_customisable_by_plugin.../index_customisable_by_plugin/ account index`

+the `index_customisable_by_plugin/.../index_customisable_by_plugin` part is just a string but it needs to follow the same rules as bip32

 * **getXPubKey() returns bytes**: returns the extended public key of the keyring

+the same extendedPublicKey using ethereumjs-wallet/hdkey, no matter the path I choose one mnemonic = one extended public key for all hdPaths that means some privacy will be leaked accross plugins as long as one can guess the hdPath used by the other plugins, one can track the accounts of an user

 * **signWithPluginAccount(uint index, bytes dataToSign, string signMethodType) returns bytes**:
 Sign with a plugin’s account